 After seven long years, I finally made it back to Paris.
 I lived there for six months in 2010 and naturally fell wistfully in love.
 I rode around on the back of a Vespa, drank wine with lunch, and consumed more bread and cheese than I ever thought possible.
 What I didn't explore, however, were the French beauty products.
-I brought my favourites with me from home, and because of the length of my stay, never needed to repurchase anything.
+I brought my favorites with me from home, and because of the length of my stay, never needed to repurchase anything.
 At the time, I didn't quite understand the allure that was the French pharmacy.
 (I was just 20 years old, after all.)

 "I haven't noticed people using as much dry shampoo [in Paris]," Polès continues.
 This sentiment rings true, as I recall a conversation I had with Paris-based stylist David Mallett on the same subject.
-He explained how, when formulating his Volume Powder (£30), he had to take a lot of precautions.
+He explained how, when formulating his volume powder he had to take a lot of precautions.
 "French women won't use just anything," he noted.
 "I had to make it small, nondescript, chic."
 He decided to call it "volume powder" over "dry shampoo" for that very reason.
 It dispenses a small, quick puff of product and never makes a mess.

 While I was in Paris, I spent the better part of a day with world-renowned French colorist Christophe Robin.
 To set the scene at the salon, we were whisked off to a private room where we changed into silk, floral-print robes and drank cappuccinos.
 He touched up my friend's hair as we chatted.

 "One thing I've noticed," Robin began, "is in France, the idea is to have something low-maintenance, so it will still look natural as it grows out."
-He motioned to his technique—an artfully blended balayage where he won't colour over a strand that's already been previously treated.
+He motioned to his technique—an artfully blended balayage where he won't color over a strand that's already been previously treated.
 "That how breakage happens," he said, sending me a knowing glance.
 I laughed, peering up at the recently highlighted (and broken) stands of my own.